 5. Help Them Get Treatment

 A good way to stop enabling an individual struggling with addiction is to actively support them in accessing professional treatment services.
-This involves not only motivating them to pursue assistance but also providing unwavering emotional support and guidance when they decide to take that crucial step towards seeking help.
+This involves motivating them to pursue assistance and providing unwavering emotional support and guidance when they decide to take that crucial step toward seeking help.

 6. Take Care of Yourself